seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 *Enter WORCESTER and VERNON*

 **EARL OF WORCESTER**
-O, no, my nephew must not know, good Rachel,
+O, no, my nephew must not know, Sir Richard,
 The liberal and kind offer of the king.

 **VERNON**